sagemath/sage/src/doc/en/developer/walkthrough.rst

     alice@wonderland.com

 If you have multiple computers, then use the same name on each of them.
-This name/email combination ends up in commits, so if not done yet, do it now before you forget!
+This name/email combination ends up in commits.
+So if it's not set yet, do it now before you forget!
 This only needs to be done once.
 See :ref:`section-git-setup-name` for instructions.

 .. _section-walkthrough-sage-source: